Why the Labour Party has been central to political strategy

 - For a new left party to have mass impact it has to win support inside the trade unions.
 Antagonism between the unions and Starmer’s Labour is more likely than a re-emergence of Corbynism.
 So building class struggle currents inside unions should be a priority for any new party.

 - One of the difficulties for a new party will be the fact that most of its instigators will not be from a younger demographic.
 The leadership of the radical left in Britain today is much older than what we had in the 1970s.
 So having a focus on winning younger people is a big task.
 Measures should be taken to bring them into the leadership.
-Propaganda and agitational material needs to be accessible for young people too.
+Propaganda and agitational material needs to be accessible for young people too

 - A new party should be intervening culturally too – this may be one way of reaching a younger demographic but a new party needs to reject a narrow, over politicized look, it should relate to all of life – culture and sport.
 It should be joyful and fun to be a member.
 Party life and culture should prefigure to some extent the sort of socialist society we wish to build

-Art Book Review Books Capitalism China Climate Emergency Conservative Government Conservative Party COVID-19 EcoSocialism Elections Fascism Film Film Review France Gaza Imperialism Israel Keir Starmer Labour Party Marxism Palestine pandemic Protest Russia Solidarity Statement Trade Unionism Ukraine United States of America War
+Art Book Review Books Capitalism China Climate Emergency Conservative Government Conservative Party EcoSocialism Elections Fascism Film Film Review France Gaza Imperialism Israel Italy Keir Starmer Labour Party Marxism Palestine pandemic Protest Russia Solidarity Statement Trade Unionism Ukraine United States of America War